LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W04-D0-Overview.md

 ## Objectives

-- To introduce you to commonly used JavaScript development tools including Node.js and Vite.
+- To introduce you to commonly used JavaScript development tools including **Node.js, NPM and Vite** (pronounced "veet").

-- To introduce you to using the web browser's LocalStorage for storing client-side data.
+- To introduce you to using the web browser's **LocalStorage** for storing client-side data.

-- To continue developing your proficiency in designing, implementing, testing and debugging JavaScript web apps.
+- To continue improving your proficiency at **developing JS web apps**: designing, implementing, testing and debugging.

 ## Due dates